Myopia, also known as nearsightedness or shortsightedness, causes distant objects to appear blurry or out of focus.

 - Reduced clarity of vision, as compared to friends and family

 Can myopia cause serious eye problems?

 However, in about 10 percent of people with myopia, the condition worsens in severity.
-Sometimes myopia can worsen to the point that it is considered a degenerative disorder, which could cause significant or total total loss of vision!
+Sometimes myopia can worsen to the point that it is considered a degenerative disorder, which can cause significant or total loss of vision.

 The myopia explosion

 Over the past 20 years, the number of children globally with myopia has exploded.